"Writing with At-Risk Youth:

 We are happy to provide information for you on this web site about our approach in facilitating poetry for distressed youth.

-But we are particularly pleased to announce that Richard Gold's book WRITING WITH AT-RISK YOUTH: THE PONGO TEEN WRITING MENTHOD will be available in February 2014 from Rowman & Littlefield Education.
+But we are particularly pleased to announce that Richard Gold's book WRITING WITH AT-RISK YOUTH: THE PONGO TEEN WRITING MENTHOD is now available from Rowman & Littlefield Education.
 Our acronym for the book is WAY.

 This book is designed to give you the most complete support for this important work.
 It explains how trauma affects youth, how you can guide the process in the most therapeutic way, how poetry enables healing, how to start a writing project, how to keep everyone safe, and how to use Pongo's specific techniques for facilitating therapeutic writing by distressed youth, both working one-on-one and in groups.

 You can read the PREFACE, TABLE OF CONTENTS, and PRAISE for WAY here.
 Some words of praise are also included below.

 "Writing with At-Risk Youth: The Pongo Teen Writing Method provides a roadmap for therapists, counselors, and teachers to help troubled adolescents transform their lives through poetry.
 Both wise and pragmatic, Pongo reminds us that healing is art; that listening, validation, and respect are core elements of therapeutic relationships; and that human connections underlie our most basic needs and our most rewarding experiences."

 Jack McClellan, MD.
 Medical Director, Child Study and

 "Writing with At-Risk Youth: The Pongo Teen Writing Method makes a wonderful contribution to our collective response to youth affected by trauma and hardship.
 Facing up to trauma experiences and developing a new narrative is proven to work for recovery.
 Expressive writing is an amazingly powerful method of doing just that.
 This book helps youth to find their voice, learn their strengths, and give themselves hope for their future."